-On January 11, National Arkansas Day recognizes the Nature State and the 25th state to join the union.
+On January 11, National Arkansas Day recognizes the Natural State and the 25th state to join the union.

 Populated by Osage, Caddo, Quapaw tribes when French and Spanish explorers arrived in the area, Arkansas teems with streams, lakes, and rivers.
 Its eastern border is the Mississippi River.
 Little Rock may be its capital, but Arkansas is also known for big rocks and lots of rocks and minerals.
 It’s the Quartz Crystal Capital of the World, has the only diamond mine in the U.S., and the Magnet Cove region contains 102 varieties of minerals.

 Arkansas earns the name “Natural State” with over half the state is forested and more than 1 million acres in Ozark National Forest.
 But that’s not all that contributes to the apt nickname.